-Sri Lankan Curry has none of the turmeric that we often expect in our curries, but is made up of a melange of warm, sweet spices.
+Our holiday motto?
+Don’t skimp on the sweets!
+And add ambrosial spices whenever possible.
+As such, this incredible sweet potato pie is a must for our Thanksgiving menu because it does both.
+We adapted this recipe to feature our Sri Lankan Curry, which has none of the savory turmeric that we often expect in our curries, but is instead made up of a melange of warm, sweet spices.
 Each component is individually toasted before being mixed in perfect proportion, yielding an intensely dark and aromatic blend, so intoxicating that most customers who give it a whiff, can’t leave without it.
-To answer the call for alternative uses of this irresistible blend, we adapted a very classic Southern sweet potato pie filling to feature it, and we are so proud of the result!
-The sweet potatoes are a perfect canvas for the deep, toasted flavors of the spice, with just a pop of orange zest here and there for contrast.
-The crust is a dense, almost shortbread-esque shell, made special by the chopped pecans within.
-This pie is sure to please all who grace your autumn table!
+The sweet potatoes are a perfect canvas for the deep, toasted flavors of the spice, with just a pop of orange zest added for contrast.
+The crust is a dense, almost shortbread-like shell, made with chopped pecans for a special crunch.
+This pie will please all who grace your autumn table!